CuarzoSoftware/Louvre/doxygen/md/Examples.md

 ## louvre-default {#louvre-default-example}

 This example demonstrates Louvre's default behavior: a basic compositor with a white background for user interaction with applications.
-It uses Louvre::LPainter for rendering but in a non-efficient way as it clears and repaints the entire screen each frame.
+It uses CZ::LPainter for rendering but in a non-efficient way as it clears and repaints the entire screen each frame.

 ### Screenshot